PAAR2022/paar2022.github.io/index.md

 We are particularly interested in contributions that help the community to understand how to build useful reasoning systems in practice, and how to apply existing systems to real problems.

+**EuroProofNet WG2 meeting**

+This year's PAAR is colocated with the [WG2 COST EuroProofNet kickoff meeting](https://europroofnet.github.io/wg2-meeting1/).
+Please checkout its site for more information about the meeting.